raymond-1227/spacemy/README.md

 ## Note (As of February 2, 2021)

-The server of spacemy seem to be dead after January 2021, so you probably won't be able to see the CSS contents anymore, you just won't.
+Project spacemy has been discontinued, so you probably won't be able to see the CSS contents anymore, you just won't.

 Well I do provide you a solution, go download the MySpace recreation project [the-real-sumsome/spacemy.xyz-rebooted](https://github.com/the-real-sumsome/spacemy.xyz-rebooted) and create your own profile to load my CSS.
 I wouldn't update any sort of bugs anymore from now on.